johnDoCodigo/4_IN_A_ROW/src/README.txt

 Connect 4

 Rules:
-Connect four is a very simple gameServer.
+Connect four is a very simple game.
 It is always played between 2 players and on a 7x6 space board.
 Each turn, each player chooses a column to place his piece, it drops down to the first available square.
 The one who manages to place 4 consecutive pieces in a row horizontally, vertical or diagonal wins.
 If no one succeeds, the match ends in a draw.